ind4skylivey/affinity-cli/README.md

 ---

 ## Acknowledgments

-- AffinityOnLinux community for guidance on Wine/DXVK/WinRT setup.
+Wine, DXVK, VKD3D and all contributors keeping this stack alive on Linux.
-- Wine, DXVK, VKD3D projects and contributors.
+Everyone opening issues, testing early builds and sharing feedback – every report is a seed that helps Affinity-Cli grow.